themeum/kirki/readme.txt

 * Fix: Background control styles
 * Fix: Serialise default values for the sortable control.
 Now you can define default values as an array.
 * Fix: Required script
-* Fix: '_opacity' was added to a lot of controls by mistake.
+* Fix: \'_opacity\' was added to a lot of controls by mistake.
 Removed it and wrote a migration script.

 == 0.6.1 - 2014-02-25, dev time: 1 hours ==
 * Fix: Sortables controls had a JS conflict